SBNSoftware/sbnd-daq-fcls/README.md

 ## Bash scripts
 ### newConfig.sh
 `source newConfig.sh <configName>`
 This will create a new directory with soft links to standard, and skeleton fcls that can override the default fcl settings.
+Generally used for a specific trigger configuration

 ### newIndividualFcl.sh
 `source newIndividualFcl.sh <fclName>  `